vrurg/vrurg.github.io/_posts/2022-04-18-will-complain-trait.md

 thrown.
 I tried to cover all such cases, but not sure if something hasn't been left behind.
 See the sections below.

-`<code>` can be any `Code` object which will receive a singe argument: the value which didn't pass the type check.
+`<code>` can be any `Code` object which will receive a single argument: the value which didn't pass the type check.
 The code must return a string to be included into exception message.
-Something stringifyable would also do.
+Something stringifiable would also do.

 Less words, more examples!